This post contains affiliate links.

 Copper water lines are mostly found in older RV models.
 They are primarily used because the supply lines are easy to manufacture.
 Also, they are environmentally friendly — they don’t leave a large carbon footprint and can be recycled.

-However, copper plumbing is rigid and does not fit into compact spaces.
+However, copper plumbing is rigid and difficult to use in compact spaces.
 Also, it does not do well with water acidity, which means if you’re supplying water from a well nearby, the copper lines could split.

-As the risks of copper plumbing outweighed the benefits, manufacturers started producing a new water line called PEX.
-It’s made up of two plastic tubes connected with a metal fitting, and it’s flexible enough to fit into any shape.
+As the risks of copper plumbing outweighed the benefits, RV manufacturers started using a new water line called PEX.
+It’s a combination of plastic tubing connected with a metal fitting, and it’s flexible enough to fit into any shape.

-Also, the ABS plastic used in the PEX RV plumbing system is exceptionally durable and lasts for up to 15 years.
-It is lightweight too, so no level of acidity in the water can ruin the material.
+Also, the PEX RV plumbing system is exceptionally durable and lasts for up to 50 years.
+It is lightweight too and no level of acidity in the water will ruin the material.

 PEX tubing is available in every hardware store, and it is generally recommended to keep some on hand for emergency situations.